aryamankhuntia/Book_Recommendation_System/README.md

 ![Screenshot](/screenshots/interface.jpg)

 ## 🌟 Overview
-Here is an intelligent book recommendation system that makes recommends books based on a largescale books and user collaborated dataset.
+Here is an intelligent book recommendation system that recommends books based on a largescale books and user collaborated dataset.
 It refines its searches through collaborative filtering to bring to you more relatable book recommendations, and ease your reading journey here on out.

 ## ✨ Key Features
 - **Personalized Recommendations**